Khatrialok5/bash_scripting/README.md

     - win2000, win2003, winXP till 2015, many companies use this winXP
     - win7, win8, wi10, win11
     - win-12- with linux kernel
+  - Unix and Linux belong to Unix-like family
+    -
 </details>

 ---